i4ki/EnzOS/plan.md

 Cons:
 - Requires pmode -> real mode to test user code;
 - **Requires development of drivers (disk, serial, etc);**

+## SMP (cpu0 in rmode and cpu1 in pmode)

+This is a new idea that I'm not sure will work:

+Leave the boot processor in real mode, wake-up another cpu in protected mode (we don't need to wake-up all of them) starting executing somewhere in the real mode address space (below 1MB), then setup a new stack, enter protected mode, copy itself to some place above 1MB and configure a mutual exclusion lock mechanism with the real mode  boot'ed cpu.
+Then EnzOS could be developed in pmode, but use the rmode processor to invoke BIOS services;

+Pros:
+- Easy programming by using BIOS functions;
+- Easy to setup processor to test;
+- Up to 4Gib address space;
+- Could use video memory and/or BIOS services to write in screen;

+Cons:
+- The pmode CPU will need to stop executing when using rmode services (BIOS services aren't re-entrant);
+- **SMP is hard, but doable;**

 # Bootloader